 When I saw the photograph of the 1906 Lykens-Wiconisco baseball club, I nearly jumped in excitement.

-It was on a recent trip to Williams Valley, I made a stop to visit with local historian Sally Reiner.
+It was on a recent trip to Williams Valley that I made a stop to visit with local historian Sally Reiner.
 Her knowledge about the history of Lykens, Pennsylvania is second to none; her collection of photographs unparalleled.

 As our small group, including Sally, myself, my aunt, and my father, huddled around looking at images revealing the town’s history stretching back to the decades before the Civil War.
 My gasp got everyone’s attention.